 The DN (Distinguished Name) must be unique (or unique'ish see below) in the (DIT).
 The DN describes the contents of attributes in the tree (the navigation path) that will reach the specific entry required OR the search start entry.

 A DN is comprised of a series of RDNs (Relative Distinguished Names) found by walking UP the tree (DIT) to its root (or suffix or base) and is written LEFT to RIGHT unlike the file system analogy you see quoted everywhere which is written RIGHT to LEFT.
-If you are into analogies it's like more like a fully qualified domain name (FQDN).
+If you are into analogies it's more like a fully qualified domain name (FQDN).
 If you don't know what a fully qualified domain name is - forget analogies!

 The DN is written LEFT to RIGHT.